abwalls/Hitchcoin/README.md

 Ridesharing application built in the AWS cloud using React Native for Android/iOS support (Work In Progress)

 Configuring Application with your AWS cloud resources Several sections of the code have been removed that are used to configure the application to specific AWS resources such as user pools and dynamoDB.
-To use the app properly, you will need to enter in your own identifiers for these values in the configuration files in the following locations within the code:
+Using the AWS console you can auto generate your own aws-exports.js file and link it to the application or you can manually configure sections in the code in the following sections:
-  1) in the App.js file you will need to enter your identity and user pool id's and well as region starting at line 25 2)
+  1) In the App.js file you will need to enter your identity and user pool id's and well as region starting at line 25
+  2) Each of the componets except Analytics and Menu have .js files that will need to be overwritten with your specfic AWS    resource information as denoted in the code by '---YOUR AWS RESOURCE INFO HERE---'
+There may be some issues configuring your specifc AWS resources with the application due to different regions, permissions, and configurations, but overall this code is meant to be a rough example of how to work set up a cross platform mobile application using React Native and AWS resources.
+Services used include: AppSync, Cognito, dynamoDB, Lambda, GraphQL API, S3, and more so it can be a good starting point for building a similarly stuctured application.

 Installation Guide
 The best way to run it is by using the Expo Client Application which can be done by following these steps: